HOME

 He was good with horses and Herman Potter took him on as a stable hand.
 He fed and groomed the horses, tended and cleaned the harnesses, collected the hay from Miller’s farm, made the coffee, cooked the breakfast and anything else Herman was minded to ask him to do.

-When he had some time, he would sit behind Harry Johnson’s store and argue with Harry's idiot son, Horseface, Tom Appleby and a half breed Chirichuaha who went by the name of Blue Eyes.
+When he had some time, he would sit behind Harry Johnson’s store and argue with Harry's idiot son Horseface, Tom Appleby and a half breed Chirichuaha who went by the name of Blue Eyes.

 One afternoon Jack shot Horseface.
 Shot him in the middle of the chest from no more than two paces away.
 Horseface was dead before he hit the ground.